dhth/outtasync/README.md

 outtasync -profiles qa,prod
 ```

-4. Press `?` to view keyboard shortcuts to use the TUI.
+By default, `outtasync` runs in TUI mode.
+You can also run it in CLI mode (where
+it outputs the results to stdout) using `-mode=cli` flag.

 TODO
 ---

 - [ ] Add a command to generate a sample config file
-- [ ] Add CLI mode
+- [x] Add CLI mode

 Acknowledgements
 ---